2017 #SMSociety Theme: Social Media for Social Good or Evil

 - And more broadly, what are the major effects of using social media on political, economic, individual, and social aspects of our society?

-The 2017 International Conference on Social Media & Society (#SMSociety) invites scholarly and original submissions that relate to the broad theme of Social Media & Society.
+These are just a few questions that we will be exploring at the 2017 International Conference on Social Media and Society (#SMSociety).
+The Organizers invites scholarly and original submissions that relate to the broad theme of Social Media & Society.
 We welcome both quantitative and qualitative work which crosses interdisciplinary boundaries and expands our understanding of the current and future trends in social media research, especially those that explore some of the questions and issues raised above.

 - Workshops/ Technical Tutorials – Due December 5, 2016